 Older People Living Alone

-In the United States, nearly 30% of the 40 million older people who live in the community live alone.
-About half of the oldest old (people who are 85 years or older) who live in the community live alone.
-About four fifths of older people living alone are women.
+In the United States, nearly 30% of the 46 million older people who live in the community (as opposed to an institution, such as a nursing home) live alone.
+About half of people who are 85 years or older who live in the community live alone.
+About three quarters of older people living alone are women.
 Men are more likely to die before their wives, and widowed or divorced men are more likely to remarry than are widowed or divorced women.

 Living alone can present many challenges: